Thalappil Pradeep: Early research

-Pradeep earned a PhD degree in chemical physics working with Professors C. N. R. Rao and M. S. Hegde at the Indian Institute of Science, Bangalore during 1986–91.
+T. Pradeep earned a PhD degree in chemical physics working with Professors C. N. R. Rao and M. S. Hegde at the Indian Institute of Science, Bangalore during 1986–91.
 Subsequently, he spent about two years as a post-doctoral fellow at the University of California, Berkeley with Prof. David A. Shirley and Purdue University, Indiana with Prof. R. Graham Cooks.
 Since then, he has been working at the Indian Institute of Technology Madras, where he is an institute professor.
 He held visiting positions at Purdue University, Leiden University, in the Netherlands, EPFL, Switzerland, the Institute of Chemistry, Taiwan, Pohang University of Science and Technology, South Korea and the University of Hyogo, Japan.